SCIInstitute/ShapeWorks/docs/workflow/parameters.md

 There will also be new worksheets with parameters from those tools and other studio settings.

-### Features of the Project Sheet:
+### Features of the Project Sheet:(Not complete)
--Transforms are passed to the optimizers: ADD DETAILS
+-Transforms are passed to the optimizers: switched from transforming the data (e.g. centering) to passing the transform as the “prefix transform”

 ### Python API for Generation Project Sheet
 The `Project` class of `ShapeWorks` lets you create the project excel sheet.
 It comprises various functions to add the input shape names, groomed file names, optimization parameters, transform matrices, etc. A details description of the C++ class and its functions can be found [here](http://sciinstitute.github.io/ShapeWorks/6.3/api/Classes/classshapeworks_1_1Project.html#detailed-description).
 The C++ functions also have a python interface, the use of which is demonstrated in the use cases.
 Setting up the project sheet using the python API entails the following steps:

-1. Subjects:** Each input shape(segmentation/mesh) is called a `subject`.
+1. **Subjects:** Each input shape(segmentation/mesh) is called a `subject`.
 This represents a single row of the datasheet.
 Using the Python API, an object of type `Subject` can be initialized, and the following properties can be set:

 	1. **Number of domains**
 	2. **Original filename**: Filename (including the relative path) of the input shape